pmbmc/ifdocs/docs/quickstart.md

 ##### Performance:
 Performance is dependant on your connectivity to Azure.

 Note:
-    The current job type can be used on Linux and Windows Tested on : Python 3.7
+    The current job type can be used on Linux and Windows

  #### Return to Azure Data Factory plugin Introduction